 To connect Bluetooth keyboard for the first time use Bluetooth icon on the menu bar and select Add device.
 Press hard the Blue Bluetooth button on the keyboard, blue light on the keyboard starts blinking.
 The keyboard icon and name Bluetooth Keyboard should appear in the Bluetooth devices list.
 Select and Pair.
 Enter the digits as prompted on the screen and press Enter key.

 To connect Bluetooth keyboard after device reboot, wait until the system completely loaded and press Enter button, blue light on the keyboard start blinking.
-As soon as blue light turned of the keyboard connected and ready to use.
+As soon as blue light turned off the keyboard connected and ready to use.

 The keyboard used has no TAB key.
 Therefore the FN+Caps remapped to Tab.